Run a contest

-Now, obviously the reason we’re using 99designs rather than some world-renowned designer is because most of us aren’t starting off with a huge cash pile to burn through.
+Now, obviously, the reason we’re using 99designs rather than some world-renowned designer is that most of us aren’t starting off with a huge cash pile to burn through.

 That said, the folks bidding on your project will still want to have a solid entry in their portfolio.

-Meaning that the more professional you can make your project, the more quality designers you’ll have submitting samples.
+Meaning that the more professional you can make your project, the more quality designers you’ll have submitted samples.